 ___Blue shading represents, approximately, National Wildlife Refuges as traced from the PAD-US 2.0 – Federal Fee Managers layer of The National Map.
 Internal private lands are not shown.

-___Pink shading represents, approximately, public land controlled by the Department of Defense, updated with the expansion of the Navy’s Fallon Range Training Complex approved in the 2023 National Defense Authorization Act.
+___Pink shading represents, approximately, land controlled by the Department of Defense, updated with the expansion of the Navy’s Fallon Range Training Complex approved in the 2023 National Defense Authorization Act.

 Vegetation on the natural playa part of “Carson Lake” Playa is sparse and dominated by greasewood.
 Parts of the playa that receive irrigation return flows have “emergent wetland” with “cattails, alkali, and hardstem bulrush”, or “wet meadow and pasture” with “saltgrass, spike rush, and small amounts of alkali bulrush”, or ponds with pondweed and widgeon grass (U.S. Bureau of Reclamation, 2009, p.
 15-16).